 MATH 0133.
-Transitional Math I. For transfer students in A.A. and AS degree programs.
-Transitional Math I is a one-semester, three-credit course consisting of six modules.
-Modules include a review of basic skills and concepts including fractions, decimals, ratios, proportions, percent, introduction to algebraic expressions and signed numbers, first degree equations and inequalities, linear equations, and polynomials.
+Transitional Math 1.
+For transfer students in AA and AS degree programs.
+Transitional Math 1 is a one-semester, three-credit course.
+Topics covered include a review of basic skills and concepts such as fractions, decimals, ratios, proportions, percent, introduction to algebraic expressions and signed numbers, first degree equations and inequalities, linear equations, and polynomials.
+Upon successful completion of Transitional Math 1, the student is ready to enter Transitional Math 2, Technical Math or College Math.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
 MATH 0133 and MATH 0233 use the same textbook and access code.
-Prerequisite: ACT 16 or below in math or equivalent score on an alternate test.
+Prerequisite: Refer to SAUTech Placement Document.

 MATH 0233.
-Transitional Math II.
+Transitional Math 2.
 For transfer students in AA and AS degree programs.
-Transitional Math II is a one-semester, three-credit course that covers factoring polynomials, rational expressions and equations, rational exponents and radicals, and quadratic functions.
-Upon successful completion of Transitional Math II, the student is ready to enter College Algebra.
+Transitional Math 2 is a one-semester, three-credit course that covers factoring polynomials, rational expressions and equations, rational exponents and radicals, and quadratic functions.
+Upon successful completion of Transitional Math 2, the student is ready to enter College Algebra.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
 MATH 0133 and MATH 0233 use the same textbook and access code.
-Prerequisite: ACT 17-18 or equivalent score on an alternate test.
+Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 1.

 MATH 1003.
 Technical Math.
-For Career and Technical program A.A.S. degree students.
-Technical Math is a one semester, three-credit course that includes basic skills and concepts including fractions, decimals, ratios and proportions, present, measurements, exponents, orders of operations, integers, linear equations and formulas, practical plane geometry, solid figures, triangle trigonometry, systems of equations, graphs, and statistics.
+For Career and Technical program AAS degree students.
+Technical Math is a one semester, three-credit course that includes ratios and proportions, percent, measurements, basic algebra, practical plane geometry, triangle trigonometry, systems of equations, graphs, and statistics.
 All chapters place a heavy emphasis on practical problems and problem solving.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
 MATH 1003 does not prepare a student for MATH 1023 or MATH 1063.
-Prerequisite: ACT 17-18 or equivalent score on an alternate test or successful completion of Transitional Math I.
+Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 1.

 MATH 1023.
 College Algebra.
 [ACTS Course MATH 1103].
-College Algebra is a one-semester, three-credit hour course that covers a wide range of mathematical topics, including equations and inequalities, the Cartesian plane, functions, polynomial functions, rational functions, exponential functions, logarithms, and systems of equations and matrices.
+College Algebra is a one-semester, three-credit hour course that covers a wide range of mathematical topics, including equations and inequalities, the Cartesian plane, functions, graphs, polynomial functions, rational functions, exponential functions, logarithms, and systems of equations and matrices.
 Applications for these topics and the use of graphing calculators will be stressed.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
-Prerequisite: ACT 19+ in math or equivalent score on an alternate test or successful completion of Transitional Math II.
+Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 2.